cube2222/octosql/README.md

 ## Contributing

 OctoSQL doesn't accept external contributions to its source code right now, but you can raise issues or develop external plugins for database types you'd like OctoSQL to support.
 Create a Pull Request to add a plugin to the core plugins repository (which is contained in the plugin_repository.json file).
 You can find more details in the [Plugins section](#plugins)

+## Building From Source

+OctoSQL can be built from source by running `go install` inside of the cloned repository.
+Go 1.18+ is required.